neyfrota/omyc/README.md

 * First user is **admin** password **admin**. **CHANGE ASAP!**
 * Sftp to 127.0.0.1 (or host ip)
 * Check resilio sync

+# Disclaimer

+* Remember this is a personal project.
+I am just a man with a problem that decide to share the solution.
+* "Never Trust, Always Verify".
+Check the code before use.
+* Branch if need your own modifications.
+Check [dev docs](docs/dev.md)
+* have fun :)